facebookincubator/ForgeArmory/ttps/cloud/aws/secretsmanager/steal-secretsmanager-secret/README.md

 ## Arguments

 - **detect**: If set to true, the TTP will query CloudTrail to determine if the secret retrieval was logged.

-(Default: true)
+  Default: true

 - **target_secret_id**: Specifies the ID of the target secret in Secrets Manager.
 If set to `all`, it will retrieve all secrets accessible within the specified AWS region (provided by setting `$AWS_DEFAULT_REGION`).

 - **artifact_output_dir**: The directory where the stolen secrets will be stored.

-Defaults to `$HOME/.ttpforge/artifacts/steal-secretsmanager-secret`.
+  Default: `$HOME/.ttpforge/artifacts/steal-secretsmanager-secret`

 ## Pre-requisites